adityassrana/blog/_fastpages_docs/DEVELOPMENT.md

 make bash-nb
 ```

-_Note: you can use `docker-compose run` instead of `make bash-nb` or `make bash-jekyll` to start a service and then attach to it.
+_Note: you can use `docker compose run` instead of `make bash-nb` or `make bash-jekyll` to start a service and then attach to it.
 Or you can run all your services in the background, `make server-detached`, and then use `make bash-nb` or `make bash-jekyll` as in the examples above._

 ## Running A Jupyter Server